monk-io/docs/docs/monkscript/yaml/services.md

-Runnables are the most common and basic unit in Monk.
-They represent a container or multiple containers meant to be standing together on a single node together with all necessary resources and configuration.
-Runnables can be composed together to form [Groups](/monkscript/yaml/groups).
+Services are much like [Runnables](runnables.md) but they don't define any containers and associated lifecycle sections.
+Services are meant to be an abstract counterpart of Runnables that defines 3rd party services existing outside of Monk control.
+They can be useful for representing external APIs together with associated state, actions and variables.

+Services can be composed with other Services and Runnables to form [Groups](/monkscript/yaml/groups).

 ## Minimal example